alex-andres/sabrina-andres-portfolio/README.md

-# Contentful Gatsby Starter Blog
+# Sabrina Andres Art Advisory Website

-Create a [Gatsby](http://gatsbyjs.com/) blog powered by [Contentful](https://www.contentful.com).
+This is the repo for [sabrinaandres.com](http://sabrinaandres.com/) blog powered by [Contentful](https://www.contentful.com).
 This is a simplified version of the [Gatsby Contentful Starter](https://github.com/contentful-userland/gatsby-contentful-starter) which is maintained by our Community.

 ![The index page of the starter blog](https://rawgit.com/contentful-userland/gatsby-contentful-starter/master/screenshot.jpg "The index page of the starter blog")